dhuss42/ft_irc/concepts.md

 			- incorrect privileges
 		- if full set of parameters
 			- each must be checked and appropriate responses sent to the client
+	- Join message (4.2.1)
+		- used by client to start listening a specific channel
+		- checked by local server if client is permitted to join
+	- Mode message (4.2.3)
+		- allows both users and channels to have their mode changed
+		- when parsing these it is recommended to parse the enitre message, and then pass on the changes

+- Connection 'Liveness'
+	- server polls each of its connections
+		- PING command is used if the server doesn't get a response from its peer in a given amoun of time
+		- if connection doesn't respond in time its connection is closed

+- Accepting a client to server connection
+	- Users (5.2.1)
+		- When server registers a new user connect it sends:
+			- user identifiers upon which it was registered
+			- the server name and version
+			the server birth information
+			- available user and channel modes
+			- introductory message
+			- other things I don't quite understand
+	- Services (5.2.2)
+		- when new service connection is made same requirements as for user count
+		- different replies are sent

+- Terminating server-client connections
+	- When client connection closes a QUITE message is generated on behalf of the cliebt by the server.
+No other message is generated or used.

+- Track nickname changes (5.6)
+	- servers keep history of nickname changes
+	- Messages which must trace nick changes are
+		- KILL (the nick being dosconnected)
+		- MODE
+		- KICK (the nick being removes from channel)
+	- server first checks for existance of nickname
+	- then check its history to see who that nick now belongs to

+- Tracking recently used nicknames (5.7)
+	- Nickname Delay
+		- servers keep track of nicknames which were recently used and were relesed as the result of a KILL message.
+		- Those nicknames are then unavailable to the server clients and cannot be re-used (even though not used at that time) for a certain period of time

+- Flood control of clients 5.8
+	- algorithm that avoids spaming of clients and services

 ### IRC client
 - IRC client